 Submit the following via the MIT HR web site by 12/18/23:

 - Statement from your graduate program that your dissertation and other program requirements will be completed prior to the post-doc start date

-Please direct any questions to Evan Waldheter, Ph.D., coordinator of psychology training, at email@example.com.
+Direct any questions about the fellowship program to Evan Waldheter, Ph.D., Clinical Training Director, at firstname.lastname@example.org.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.